-With a Network Induced Location Request (NI-LR), a serving AMF for a UE initiates location of the UE for some regulatory service (e.g. an emergency call from the UE).
+With a Network Induced Location Request (NI-LR), a serving AMF for a UE initiates localization of the UE for a regulatory service (e.g. an emergency call from the UE) or for verification of a UE location (country or international area) for NR satellite access.

 * * * * Start of 2nd Change * * * *